mormond/CommercialMarketplaceLab/lab4-vmoffer.md

    sudo crontab -e
    ```

-3. Add the following line at the end of the file.
+3. Add the following line at the end of the file:

    ```bash
    @reboot less /etc/passwd > /tmp/users.txt
    ```

+4. Save and exit the file.

    This will illustrate the use of a scheduled job by dumping the names of all user accounts to a file in the /tmp directory each time the VM reboots.

-   Once we have a VM offer to test we will be able to confirm the webserver displays a default page and there is a file called users.txt in the /tmp directory containing the names of all users including the admin username we specified.
+   When we test our VM we will be able to confirm the webserver displays a default page and there is a file called users.txt in the /tmp directory containing the names of all users including the admin username we specified on creation.

 ## Generalise the image